 General Hashtag Tips

 These tips are relevant for ALL your LinkedIn posts and articles.
 The principles do not change irrelevant of the topic.
 But as social media content and usage is increasing circa 50% with the COVID19 its really important to ensure you get seen.
 So here are my top tips.. for now and the future.

-- Do not hashtag stuff your content the maximum number for best results is less than 4 hashtags per post/article.
+- Do not hashtag stuff your content the maximum number for best results keep to is 3 (or 4 max) hashtags per post/article.
 This applies to all content on LinkedIn, irrelevant of COVID19 and related topics.